knct-app/knct-template-assets/README.md

-# knct-template-assets
+# echo-template-assets
-template assets for knct
+template assets for echo